 I have experienced this myself.
 I began chatting with a man on a dating app a few years ago.
-When I mentioned what I did for a living, always scary for me, he told me he was divorced.
+When I mentioned what I did for a living, which was always scary, he told me he was divorced.
 I already knew he didn’t have any kids, so it didn’t bother me.

 Beginning any new relationship is scary.
 I know it is for me.
 It is hard to put yourself out there to others, especially if it hasn’t worked out for you in the past.
-However, you need to make sure that when you embark on a new relationship with someone, you do it with your eyes wide open.
+However, ensure that when you embark on a new relationship with someone, you do it with your eyes wide open.